hariprakash-j/hariprakash.dev/content/about-me/index.md

 ## Experience

-- **Cloud Platform Site Reliability Engineer**
+- **Cloud Platform Site Reliability Engineer**\
   Airbus ( June 2021 - Present )

+  - **Architecture**
+    - Worked on Architecting and creating solutions to automate resource management across the organizaiton for managing costs, enforcing compliacne or security standards and improving realibility of the applications in the organization.
+  - **Development**
+    - Contibuted to the various solutions in the platform and created solutions to automate the devloper workflows and improving the devx.
+  - **Operations**
-  - **Architecture** - **Development** - **Operations** - Worked on maintaining and developing Airbus Public Cloud platform, this is solution that manages all public cloud platforms ie. AWS, GCP and Azure - Creating landing zones for users, and handling day to day operations - Built and maintained Compliance for the platform, ie. managing SCPs, developing and maintaining compliance engine for checking and remediating user actions and resources on public cloud. - Planned and helped users across the org with migrating and operating workloads on PCP(Public Cloud Platform) - **Finops**
+    - Worked on maintaining and developing Airbus Public Cloud platform, this is solution that manages all public cloud platforms ie. AWS, GCP and Azure - Creating landing zones for users, and handling day to day operations - Built and maintained Compliance for the platform, ie. managing SCPs, developing and maintaining compliance engine for checking and remediating user actions and resources on public cloud. - Planned and helped users across the org with migrating and operating workloads on PCP(Public Cloud Platform) - **Finops**

-- **Solution Architecture Consultant**
+- **Solution Architecture Consultant**\
   Freelancer ( May 2020 - May 2021 )

   - **Architecture and Development** - Consulted and worked on an end to end IOT solution. - Designed a power and environment monitoring solution. - Developed, tested and deliverd the power and environment monitoring solution.

-- **Cloud Engineer**
+- **Cloud Engineer**\
   Cyient Limited ( January 2018 - May 2020 )

   - **Center of Excellence** - Worked on planning, designing and deploying Software Defined WAN on three branches as a part of the Proof of concept project. - Ensured best practicies were followed while moving workloads to the cloud. - Provided architecture advice and ensured smooth migragion of workloads to the cloud. - Worked on business continuity and disaster recovery with various projects in the organization. - Helped harden linux for projects and help them main compliance with the organization guidelines.

 ## Certifications